-Anaesthetic Risks: The risk from having an anaesthetic is usually small unless you have certain medical problems.

-Bleeding: The risk of serious blood loss is very small and it is rare that we have to give a blood transfusion after prolapse operations.
-However, your risk of bleeding may be higher if you are taking an anti-clotting medication such as Warfarin.
-It is very important that you share with us any religious objection you may have to receiving blood in a life threatening emergency.

-Infection: There is a risk of infection at the wound site or in your bladder, which is reduced by giving you a dose of antibiotics during the operation.
+- Anaesthetic Risks.
+This is very small unless you have specific medical problems.
+This will be discussed with you. - Bleeding.
+The risk of serious blood loss is very small and it is rare that we have to give a blood transfusion after prolapse operations.
+However, your risk of bleeding may be higher if you are taking an anti-clotting drug such as Warfarin.
+It is very important that you share with us any religious objection you may have to receiving blood in a life threatening emergency. - Infection.
+There is a risk of infection at the wound site or in your bladder, which is reduced by giving you a dose of antibiotics during the operation.
 The risk of a serious infection is very small.
-You will be screened for MRSA at your preoperative check by taking some skin swabs.

-Deep Vein Thrombosis (DVT): This is a clot in the deep veins of the legs.
+You will be screened for MRSA at your pre-operative check by taking some skin swabs. - DVT.
+This is a clot in the deep veins of the legs.
 The risk of a DVT is about 4 in 100 and many cause no symptoms.
-In a very small number of cases, bits of the clot can break off and get stuck in the lungs causing a serious condition (pulmonary embolism - PE).
+In a very small number of cases, bits of the clot can break off and get stuck in the lungs causing a serious, and rarely fatal, condition (pulmonary embolism).
 The risk of a DVT is higher in women who smoke or who are overweight.
 The risk can be reduced by wearing special stockings and sometimes using injections to thin the blood.